 - Tap Export and choose Save to add the photo to your photo library.

-How to blur a background with Photoshop Express
+How to blur an image in Photoshop Express

 - Download Photoshop Express and open it on your iPhone.